Fercak-Florian/PreventDiabetes/README.md

    - got to directory PreventDiabetes, we will use the docker-compose.yml file to run the 4 containers simultaneously
    - use the docker command : docker-compose up -d
 Now that the 4 container run simultaneously in one stack, go to http://localhost:8085 to use the prevent diabetes application

+To stop the containers use the docker command : docker-compose down

  =====================================================================================